 - If you’re able to tie your horse securely in the yard while you muck out, your horse can benefit from some fresh air, a change of scenery, and nicely aired stable.

 - Don’t forget to take care of yourself!
-Go for a nice long hack before they need to start box rest, and make the most of it – and be sure to stay fit for the duration so that you’re ready to ride once your horse is better.
+Be sure to stay fit for the duration so that you’re ready to ride once your horse is better.

 - It’s important to aide digestion while your horse is on box rest, but don’t introduce changes to their diet too quickly.
 Do it gradually so that they have time to adjust.